-It consists of the buyer not paying the seller directly but leaving the money in a third party account on deposit.
-The money is not transferred from that account to the seller’s until the buyer receives the product and checks that everything is correct.
-It is the safest form of payment that exists today, as it avoids any possibility of fraud. truust offers you the possibility of incorporating escrow as a payment method in your Marketpay.
+It consists of the buyer not paying the seller directly, but leaving the money in a third party account on deposit.
+The money is not transferred from that account to the seller’s account until the buyer receives the product and checks that everything is correct.
+This is the safest form of payment available today, as it avoids any possibility of fraud.
+Marketpay offers you the possibility to incorporate escrow as a payment method in your Marketpay.

 Payment solutions for your Marketplace